cabal-club/cable/moderation.md

 #### 4.2.4 Declining roles

-A user who wants to opt-out of being assigned roles MAY author a `post/info` with key and value respectively set to `accept-role = 0`.
-A user who previously opted out MAY opt-in to receiving roles again by authoring a `post/info` and setting `accept-role = 1`.
-When opting in to roles, any old roles that were not discarded MAY apply.
+A user MAY opt-out of roles, such as moderator or admin, being assigned them by other users by setting `post/info`'s key `accept-role` with `value = 0`.

+-   Set `accept-role = 1` for a user accepting roles being assigned to them.
+-   Set `accept-role = 0` for a user opting-out of roles being assigned to them.

+The default value is `accept-role = 1`.

 A user with `accept-role = 0` set MUST be regarded as a normal user, irrespective of any roles previously set on them.
 Posts of type